jhpyle/docassemble/_docs/objects.md

 Note that in the interview, the object was defined with `.using(url_args=url_args)`, and that the "redirect URI" was `/interview`.
 This is all necessary because after the [OAuth2] process, the [OAuth2] provider will redirect back to your interview with the URL parameters `state` and `code`.
 The `DAOAuth` object needs to have a reference to the `url_args` so that it can read these URL parameters.

+Note that if the user has opened sessions in multiple different interviews, when the user is redirected to `/interview`, they may resume a different session.
+To avoid this, use `/start/` URLs to start interview sessions and `/run/` URLs to resume interview sessions.
+This is a limitation of [OAuth2], which does not allow URL parameters in the URL to which the user is redirected.

-If you need to modify the way this works, you can copy and paste the code for `DAOAuth` out of [`oauth.py`] into your own module.
+If you need to modify the way `DAOAuth` works, you can copy and paste the code for `DAOAuth` out of [`docassemble.base.util`] into your own module.

 The methods of `DAOAuth` that are useful are: